Stacey-bee/alx-low_level_programming/0x0A-argc_argv/README.md

 FIle 2-args.c includes a program that prints all arguments it receives.
 File 3-mul.c includes a program that multiplies two numbers.
 File 4-add.c includes a program that adds positive numbers.
+File 100-change.c includes a program that prints the minimum number of coins to make change for an amount of money.